-- Keep the ambient temperature ranging from 15°C to 25°C - Prevent small current discharge.
-Continuous battery operation time exceeding 24 hours is strictly prohibited - Charge the battery for at least 12 hours, if the battery hasn't been charged for three months at specified ambient temperature, or two months at high ambient temperature
+- Keep the ambient temperature ranging from 15 °C to 25 °C. - Prevent small current discharge.
+Continuous battery operation time exceeding 24 hours is strictly prohibited. - Charge the battery for at least 12 hours, if the battery hasn't been charged for three months at specified ambient temperature, or two months at high ambient temperature.

-- 1. Check the battery connection screws are regular intervals, and re-tighten them if necessary. - 2.
-Make sure that all the safety devices present, in good condition and that they function correctly, and make sure that the battery management parameter settings are correct. - 3.
-Measure and log the ambient temperature in the battery room. - 4.
-Check whether the battery ports are damaged or hot, and check the condition of the chassis and the covers.
+- Check the battery connection screws on regular intervals, and re-tighten them if necessary. - Ensure that all the safety devices are present in good condition and that they function correctly, and make sure that the battery management parameter settings are correct. - Measure and log the ambient temperature in the battery room. - Check whether the battery ports are damaged or hot, and check the condition of the chassis and the covers

-If any of the batteries are found to be leaking, place them in a suitable container and dispose them in accordance with local regulations.
+If any of the batteries leaks, place them in a suitable container and dispose them in accordance with local regulations.